 HOA or HOMEOWNERS' ASSOCIATION – An incorporated organization formed under the laws of New York State and responsible for ownership, operation and maintenance of all common property and improvements within an approved subdivision, including, but not limited to, private roads, drainage, and open space.[Added 12-16-2009 by L.L.
 No. 3-2009]

-LOT – A parcel of land occupied or designed to be occupied by one building and the accessory buildings or uses customarily incidental to it, including such open spaces as are arranged and designed to be used in connection with such buildings pursuant to Chapter 160, and which has frontage on a public or approved private street which provides access thereto.
+LOT – A parcel of land occupied or designed to be occupied by one building and the accessory buildings or uses customarily incidental to it, including such open spaces as are arranged and designed to be used in connection with such buildings pursuant to Chapter 160, and which has frontage on a public or approved private street which provides access thereto, or in the case of a minor subdivision, on a driveway if otherwise in compliance with Section 140-18(12)(i).
 [Amended 12-16-2009 by L.L.
 No. 3-2009]

 LOT AREA – The area of land contained within the limits of the property lines bounding that lot.
 Any portion of a lot included in a street right-of-way shall not be included in calculating lot area.